Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Advising | Courses

 CMLT 20711.
 Jewish Graphic Narrative: Between Memory and Caricature.
 100 Units.

-Over the past decade, there has been an explosion of "graphic novels" aimed at adult readers concerning Jewish society, history, and religion.
 This course explores the history of comics through the lens of its Jewish creators and Jewish themes, and the history of Jewish culture and society through the lens of graphic storytelling.
 We learn to interpret this complex art form that combines words and hand-drawn images, translating temporal progression into a spatial form.
 Reading American, European, and Israeli narratives, our discussions will focus on autobiographical and journalistic accounts of uprooting, immigration, conflict, and loss.
-We will ask: how do Jewish graphic novelists grapple with the history of racist caricature?
-What is the relationship between graphic narrative and memory culture?
-Authors whose work we will study include: Art Spiegelman, Rutu Modan, Lianna Finck, Joann Sfar, Joe Sacco, R. Crumb
+We will ask: how do Jewish graphic novelists use the conventions and the grammar of this medium?
+How do they grapple with the proximity between caricature and comics, and with the legacy of racist caricatures?
+And what is the relationship between graphic narrative and memory culture?
+A central concept or figure we will keep returning to is the face, which is a central element in the aesthetics of comics and graphic narrative, and a key to its meaning-making.

 CMLT 21208.
 Poets in Dialogue: Galip & Robinson.
 100 Units.